 Rather than heading a small movement struggling against anti-fascists on the streets of Britain, Mosley instead preferred to travel the world posing as a leading intellectual of the European radical right.
 To this end, he rubbed shoulders with Spanish fascists, exiled Nazis in Argentina and other European neo-Nazis, contributed to the European Social Movement’s journal Nationa Europa, and founded his own “high-brow” journal, The European.

 In 2019, Mosley’s European vision does not feel so distant as current affairs increasingly come to resemble the darker parts of history.
 In Hungary, France, Germany, Italy, Romania, the United Kingdom and elsewhere, populist right-wing parties are coming together ahead of the elections for the European Parliament.
 With the revelation that one in four Europeans votes populist, and that populism tending ever more toward the radical right, it remains to be seen how these elections will go.
 While a victory for the radical right is highly unlikely to result in a neo-imperial union of Europe ruling Africa, the consequences for people of color and migrants will no doubt be dire.

-Mr Liam J Liburd is an Early Career Researcher Fellow at CARR and a Doctoral candidate at the Department of History, University of Sheffield.
+Mr Liam J Liburd is a Doctoral Fellow at CARR and a Doctoral candidate at the Department of History, University of Sheffield.
 His profile can be found here:

 © Liam J Liburd.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).